-If you’ve been watching the news and worrying that our democracy no longer works, this book will help you understand why you’re right.
+If you’ve been watching the news and worrying that our democracy no longer works, this book, “a cri de coeur from one of our wisest Americans” (Michael Beschloss, Presidential Historian), will help you understand why you’re right.
 There is colossal concentration of power in the Presidency.
-Congress is crippled by partisanship and dependence on special interest money.
-The Supreme Court and many lower federal courts are driven by politics.
+Congress is crippled by partisanship and hostage to special interest money.
+The Supreme Court and many lower federal courts are riven by politics.
 Add politically fractured and fragile media, feckless campaign finance laws, rampant income and education inequality, and multicultural divisions, and it’s no wonder our leaders can’t agree on anything or muster a solid majority of Americans behind them.

 Joseph A. Califano, Jr. spent thirty years in Washington at the top of the Pentagon, on the White House staff as chief domestic advisor to the President, and in the Cabinet.
 He worked as an attorney for The Washington Post during Watergate and has represented clients as varied as the Black Panthers and Coca Cola.
 He also spent years on Wall Street and served on more than fifteen public company boards and numerous not-for-profit boards.
 He is founder of The National Center on Addiction and Substance Abuse at Columbia University (CASA).
 He has written fourteen books, including Our Damaged Democracy.
 He lives in Westport, Connecticut.